-First-years at NYU Law get the best possible foundation in both legal theory and practice.
+First-year students at New York University School of Law get a firm grounding in both legal theory and practice.

 Legislation and the Regulatory State (LRS), specially designed by the Law School, introduces the materials, concepts, and tools that lawyers must have in a world of statutes and regulations.
-It is taught by faculty who are leaders in their fields, such Samuel Estreicher, Sally Katzen, Deborah Malamud, Samuel Rascoff, and Adam Samaha.
-Each professor approaches the topic from his or her vantage point, but the goals of the course are the same: to introduce the tools that lawyers need in a world of statutes and regulations.
-The course also helps students better absorb the ideas and issues covered in Contracts, Criminal Law, Procedure, and Torts, all required first-year courses.
+It also helps students better absorb the concepts and issues covered in Contracts, Criminal Law, Procedure, and Torts, all required first-year courses.
 (Property and Constitutional Law are mandatory too, but don’t need to be taken in the first year.)